Car Accident Lawyers in Ocala, FL

-How Can Personal Injury Protection (PIP) Insurance Affect My Car Accident Case?
+How Can Personal Injury Protection (PIP) Insurance Affect My Auto Accident Case?

 Florida has made changes to its insurance laws to reduce the number of crash-related lawsuits and to lower insurance rates.
 Car accident victims must meet an “injury threshold” to be eligible to pursue additional compensation through a personal injury lawsuit.
 Injuries which meet this threshold include paralysis, brain damage, significant head injuries, permanent scarring and disfigurement, or fractured bones.